 Besides the designer main shops, Bikini Berlin sports Bikini Boxes – oversized crates that act as pop-up shops.
 When you need a retail break, you can settle down next to the floor-to-ceiling windows or out on the roof terrace and watch the baboons in neighbouring Berlin Zoo.

-The hotel lobby The hotel can be entered from the Bikini roof terrace via wooden steps that double as bar-café seating, or from street-level where you are greeted by bicycles hanging from the ceiling and an old Mini.
+The hotel can be entered from the Bikini roof terrace via wooden steps that double as bar-café seating, or from street-level where you are greeted by bicycles hanging from the ceiling and an old Mini.
 The hotel owns a fleet of bikes and Minis that (subject to availability) can be borrowed, free of charge, to explore the city.

 The Monkey Bar, on the 10th and top floor, is packed even midweek, both inside and out on the terrace overlooking the zoo.
 The restaurant, NENI Berlin is led by Israeli-born, part-German-raised, Vienna-based chef Haya Molcho, whose cuisine is described as Balagan, meaning "pleasing chaos".
 You can order several dishes to share – it's fusion food of the best kind.
 The views of the Tiergarten are great too.

 The hotel's slogan is "Come as You Are" and you really feel you can; it is genuinely fun and relaxed.

 25hours sits directly between Berlin Zoo (home to 1,500 species – more than any other zoo) and the heart of West Berlin's commerce and nightlife.
 It is right by Kurfürstendamm (Ku'Damm), and Tauentzienstrasse, home to KaDeWe, Cold War symbol of West Berlin's capitalist prosperity and still Europe's largest department store.